-In 1973 he won a place at the prestigious Camberwell School of Art in London, to read Fine Art and the History of Art, graduating in 1976.
+In 1973, he won a place at the prestigious Camberwell School of Art in London, to read Fine Art and the History of Art, graduating in 1976.

-In 1978 he married Hendrikje Postma, a Dutch school teacher with whom he would go on to have three children.
+In 1978, he married Hendrikje Postma, a Dutch school teacher with whom he would go on to have three children.
 His painting during this period was at his London studio, his preferred medium was egg-tempera and watercolour.

-In 1984 he moved his fledgling family back to Yorkshire, where, in need of a studio, he was granted the sale of an old Victorian school which was badly in need of repair.
+In 1984, he moved his fledgling family back to Yorkshire, where, in need of a studio, he was granted the sale of an old Victorian school which was badly in need of repair.
 Hemingway undertook a two decade long renovation of the building, placing his studio at the heart of it.

-Dusting off a box of pastels from his student days he began to experiment with the medium, making marks that derived more from the Dutch masters than from Degas.
+It was here, in 1990, that Hemingway received a sample of pastel paper from a company in Holland.
+Dusting off a box of pastels from his student days, he began to experiment with the medium, making marks that derived more from the Dutch masters than from Degas.

-Corporate clients include the Halifax Building Society, Nestle Switzerland and Deutsche Bank.
+Corporate clients include the Halifax Building Society, Nestlé Switzerland and Deutsche Bank.